 Tips: If it’s snowing take the time to get out of Ljubljana and visit Lake Bled, one of the most naturally beautiful locations in Central Europe.

-Recommended tour: Ljubljana City and Christmas Market Tour
+Recommended tour: Ljubljana Food and Wine Tour

 Where to Stay: Hotel Cubo

 That takes care of my top 10 Christmas markets.
 After that, you might consider smaller and more unique markets or those in more ‘off the beaten path’ destinations.

 Wroclaw is such a wonderful location and so underrated as a destination, both at Christmas time and otherwise.
 The Christmas Fair is not small but it’s far less crowded than other Polish cities Krakow and Warsaw.
 The atmosphere is considerably more intimate than oftentimes overwhelming German markets Nuremberg and Munich.
 You’ll also find some of the friendliest people at the Polish markets and delicious international cuisine.